Our goal is to have built 100 homes, and helped 100 low-income families into home ownership by the end of 2020.

 We build where land is affordable and where there are community groups willing to support our projects and our partner families.

 Our current major project is at Prospect Rise, Yea; located in rural Victoria about an hour and a half northeast of Melbourne.
+We are excited to have recently purchased a development site in Crib Point.
+This will be the site of our next major affordable housing development.

 How are our partner families selected?